Frequently Asked Questions

 Q1: What does the new curriculum mean for 16-year-olds studying in Wales?

 The new curriculum gives us the opportunity to consider what qualifications taken at 16 are for.
 We are taking this chance to look at whether the range and mix of qualifications available to 16-year-olds is the right one, and to consider whether and how it could be improved.
-We want to make sure that qualifications complement the new curriculum for Wales, offering all learners a breadth and depth of learning across a balance of knowledge and skills, to show the world what they have learned, what they can do and what they are ready for – their passport to a brighter future.
+We want to make sure that qualifications should relate to and support the new curriculum for Wales, offering all learners a breadth and depth of learning across a balance of knowledge and skills, to show the world what they have learned, what they can do and what they are ready for – their passport to a brighter future.

 We’ll be working with a range of stakeholders to make sure any proposed changes to qualifications make sense for learners, teachers, parents and employers.